 Step 2: Gather Inspiration

 Collect images and materials that align with your concept.
-You can source these from:
+You can find inspiration and draw inspiration from a wide range of sources, both traditional and unconventional, such as:

 - Fashion magazines